redcoreit/hungarian-vim/README.md

 ### My solution

-1. Install hungarian_vim keyboard layout.\
+1. Install hungarian-vim keyboard layout.\
 1. Remap your home row as `asdf` - `kléá` in your mind (also in .vimrc).\
 1. Use `AltGr` with your left thumb.\
 1. Remap your `Esc` to `CapsLock` with a remapper sw (I use PowerToys).\